vrushabh-09/Work-On-Tableau/README.md

 # Work_On_Tableau
-A curated collection of interactive Tableau dashboards by me, covering real-world data analysis across domains like Finance, Healthcare, Education, and more.
+A curated collection of interactive Tableau dashboards by me, covering real-world data analysis across various domains.
 Each project is designed to showcase insights through clean visuals, dynamic filters, and engaging data stories. .twbx files included for exploration and reuse.
 📊 Work On Tableau

 Welcome to my collection of Tableau dashboards created using real-world datasets.
 Each .twbx file represents an interactive data story built for insights and clarity.